Here are some great choices to help you make those decisions even easier. You want:

 - dog bowl (ceramic or stainless steel)

-- dog food (a lot of great ones out there.
+- dog food (there are a lot of great ones out there.
 Be aware that not all dogs do well on ALL foods)

 The best determination of how good a food is: Read the first three ingredients.
-You're looking for Meat or meat meal, Barley or Brown Rice.
+You're looking for meat or meat meal, barley or brown Rice.
 Avoid ground yellow corn and wheat.
 These are just low-grade fillers!
+(Here is another article to help you make dog food purchase decisions)

 - dog treats

-training treats, should be nutrious, avoid anything from the grocery store
+training treats, should be nutritious, avoid anything from the grocery store

 - treat bag (to carry your treats in while out and about with your dog)